j19sch/j19sch.github.io/my-lists/reading-list/index.md

 ### 2021
 - Practical Ways to Lead an Innovative Organization: Modern Management Made Easy, Book 3 - Johanna Rothman
+- Roundtable on Project Management: A Shape Forum Dialogue  - James Bullock, Marie Benesh, Jerry Weinberg
+- Queen of the Desert, The extraordinary life of Gertrude Bell - Georgina Howell

 ### 2020